Three Types of Cover

 Insurers use statistical risk models based on dozens of factors.
 The main ones:

 • Driving history: No-claims discount (NCD) and any claims, convictions, or points.
-A single at-fault claim can increase your premium by 30–50% for 3–5 years.
+A single at-fault claim can push your premium up by 30-50% for 3-5 years.

-• Vehicle: Insurance group (1–50, based on repair cost, performance, safety, security).
-A group 1 car (e.g. Volkswagen Polo small engine) costs a fraction of a group 40+ performance car to insure.
+• Vehicle: insurance group (1-50, based on repair cost, performance, safety, security).
+A group 1 car costs a fraction of a group 40+ performance car to insure.

 • Location: Where the car is kept overnight.
 High-theft or high-accident postcodes mean higher premiums.
 Rural areas typically cost less than inner cities.

-• Occupation: Some jobs are statistically associated with higher claim rates.
+• Occupation: Some jobs are statistically linked to higher claim rates.
 "Clerical worker" and "civil servant" often attract lower premiums than equivalent roles with riskier job titles.

 No-Claims Discount: Your Most Valuable Asset

-Your no-claims discount (NCD) is accumulated over years of claim-free driving and can reduce your premium by 60–75% at maximum.
-Protecting it should be a priority:
+Your no-claims discount (NCD) builds over years of claim-free driving and can cut your premium by 60-75% at maximum.
+Protecting it matters:

 Claim-Free YearsTypical NCD